Wreath Macdonald polynomials as eigenstates: Bosons

 Here, the beads in the ellipses are arbitrary.
 Notice then that $k\ge 2$.
-Therefore, in $\lambda$, the corresponding $\ell$-strip and its new landing spot are far enough apart and one can obtain $\mu$ from $\lambda$ via $\ell$ box slides (the concern here was that, in the process of sliding, nodes for the new strip might interfere with the movement of nodes from the old strip).
+Therefore, the corresponding $\ell$-strip in $\lambda$ and its new landing spot are completely disjoint---the content of the starting node of the old strip in $\lambda$ and the content of the ending node of the new strip in $\mu$ differ by at at least $\ell$.
+One can thus obtain $\mu$ from $\lambda$ via $\ell$ northwest box slides. \end{enumerate} \end{rem}